In the early morning hours of July 26, 1978, John McCormick, a 63-year-old cab driver, was fatally shot outside of his home in Washington, D.C.

 In November 1978, Tribble took and passed a polygraph examination, denying that he was involved in either murder.

-Phillips testified that Tribble told her he was with Wright when Wright shot McCormick, although portions of her testimony conflicted with evidence gathered by police.
+Phillips implicated both men in her testimony.
+She testified that Tribble told her he was with Wright when Wright shot McCormick, although portions of her testimony conflicted with evidence gathered by police.
 She said that Tribble told her they hailed McCormick’s cab and that Wright shot him after they went a few blocks—a story that the defense called ridiculous because it meant that McCormick picked them up a few blocks from his own home and drove them to his house.

-The prosecution, in closing argument, hammered at the hair evidence, saying that the two hairs “matched perfectly.”
+The prosecution, in closing argument, hammered on the hair evidence, saying that the two hairs “matched perfectly.”

 The jury sent out one question during deliberations, asking about the stocking found on the sidewalk.
-They convicted Tribble on January 20, 1980 of murder and armed robbery.
-He was sentenced to 20 years to life in prison.
+On January 20, 1980, the jury convicted Tribble of the murder and armed robbery of McCormick (the cab driver), and acquitted him of the murder of Horn (the floral shop employee).
+Tribble was sentenced to 20 years to life in prison.

 Tribble served 25 years of his prison sentence and was released on parole in April 2003.
 He later served an additional three years after he was returned to prison for parole violations.